workerb-io/docs/pages/how-tos/runPackage.md

 - Now, you can start adding actions in your package and test.

 Before you can start adding actions to your package you must know what is an action and you need to be familiar with the codebase.
-Let's <Link href="/how-tos/deepDive">dive deeper into the folder structure</Link> and see how the magic happens.
+Let's read through the <Link href="/developerGuide">Developer Guide</Link> and see how the magic happens.

 </DocBox>